EU Commission promises only minor update on transparency

 He said informal discussions, outside the public purview, is first needed to see how to make the EU's document access rules better suited.

-European Ombudsman, Emily O'Reilly, noted that the commission first started has working on the issue in 2005.
+European Ombudsman, Emily O'Reilly, noted that the commission first started working on the issue in 2005.
 "How much time do people need?" she asked.

 Document access figures